samuellihn/obsidian-freeview/public/Conical Pendulums.md

-Conical pendulums sweep out a ciruclar path
+Conical pendulums sweep out a circular path
 The string sweeps out a cone among one revolution

 Tension force on string has two components, the centripital force and the complement to the gravitational force